How Much Value Does an Extension Add?

 How Can I Pay for a Home Extension?

 Our team can help look at what your options are for raising money from your home.
-We go through some options below.
+We go through some potential ones below.

-It may be that if you are doing smaller works you can get the finance from a further advance on your current mortgage deal
+It may be that if you're doing smaller works you can get the finance from a further advance on your current mortgage deal

-If you’re at the end of a fixed term mortgage you could remortgage to release some of the equity in your current house and take advantage of the low rates that are currently available
+If you’re at the end of a fixed term mortgage you could remortgage to release some of the equity in your current house and take advantage of the low rates that are currently available.
+Compare remortgage deals with our free best buys tool.

 Second Charge Mortgage